2016 SEMI Outstanding EHS Achievement Award (inspired by Akira Inoue)

 The contribution must have demonstrated its strategic value to the industry.
 It could have possibly impacted the business-model-norm of the industry or spawned a whole new industry initiative.

-If you would like to nominate a colleague for the Akira Inoue Award, please contact Sanjay Baliga (SEMI, EHS Senior Manager, San Jose) by email at firstname.lastname@example.org.
+If you would like to nominate a colleague for the Akira Inoue Award, please contact Sanjay Baliga (SEMI Senior Manager in San Jose) by email at email@example.com.
 Baliga will provide suggestions for making the nominations package more effective.
 Well-prepared packages include supporting documentation such as a biography of the nominee, technical papers or patents related to the contribution, other articles discussing the contribution, metrics showing quantifiable EHS improvements, and letters endorsing the nominee.

-The last date to nominate an individual for the 2010 Award is September 15, 2010.
-A special awards subcommittee of the SEMI EHS Executive Committee reviews all nominees and recommends a recipient for voting by the EHS Executive Committee.
-No more than one award will be made in any year, and the committee reserves the right not to make an award.
-The Akira Inoue Award will be presented at SEMICON Japan in December 2010.
+The SEMI EHS Executive Committee reviews and votes on all nominees.
+No more than one award will be made in any year, and the Committee reserves the right not to make an award.

 For additional information, please contact Sanjay Baliga (Senior Manager, EHS in San Jose).